pdamodaran/m2x-java/README.md

 ```

-Please notice that creating and updating reuses the same set of builders.
+Please note that creating and updating reuses the same set of builders.

-Or with using map:
+Or, using map:
 ```
 	Map<String, Object> data = new HashMap<String, Object>();
 	data.put("name", "Sample Blueprint");